NextSDS Logo

 Skin/Body

-Overalls.
-Aprons, sleeves, shoulder covers, leggings or spats of pliable flame resistant leather or other suitable materials may be required where body areas encounter hot metal.
+Safety footwear, Overalls, Aprons, sleeves, shoulder covers, leggings or spats of pliable flame resistant leather or other suitable materials may also be required in positions where these areas of the body will encounter hot metal.

 09